irfu/irfu-matlab/mission/solar_orbiter/bicas/readme.txt

 TTW
     TT2000 WOLS.
 Time format analogous to TT2000 but without leap seconds.
 UFV
     Use Fill Values.
-Refers to CDF records which data should overwritten with fill values).
+Refers to CDF records for which science data should be overwritten with fill values.
+This refers to both bias currents and measured voltages.
 WOLS
     WithOut Leap Seconds
 ZV